Donji Vakuf: History

 From 1929 to 1941, Donji Vakuf was part of the Vrbas Banovina of the Kingdom of Yugoslavia.
-From April 1993 to 14th of September 1995 the town's name was Srbobran.
+From April 1993 to 14 September 1995 the town's name was Srbobran (Србобран; meaning ‘Serb defender’) as it was occupied by Serb paramilitary forces.
+During that time the majority of Bosniaks were exiled to the neighboring town of Bugojno, and on 14 September 1995 Donji Vakuf was liberated by the Bosnian Army.
+The town then changed its name back to Donji Vakuf.